rtbrick/bngblaster/docsrc/sources/configuration/ldp.rst

 effective keepalive time divided by 3.
 Assuming an effective keepalive time of 15 seconds results in a keepalive interval of 5 seconds.

+Setting a valid `ipv6-transport-address` enables LDP IPv6 hello and transport.
+According to RFC7552, IPv6 is preferred over IPv4 which can be changed with `prefer-ipv4-transport`.